commx/python-rrdtool/README.md

 The bindings are based on the code of the original Python 2 bindings for rrdtool by Hye-Shik Chang, which are currently shipped as official bindings with rrdtool.

+**Note:** python-rrdtool is now the official rrdtool Python binding and shipped with the upstream distribution.

 Installation
 ------------